ski-freak/TrackmaniaItemsSorted/README.md

 Scenery - Numbers, lights, decals for poles, extra supports, road edge lights, + some conventional scenery items.
 Checkpoints - Custom Starts, checkpoints, and finishes.

+ Markup : * Road Extentions - More basic road shapes.
+              * Nested bullet
+                  * Sub-nested bullet etc
+          * Alt Road - Roads that didn't fit into the first road folder, more unique shapes, and items that aren't really roads themselves but intended to be used with them.

+-OR-

+ Markup : - Bullet list
+              - Nested bullet
+                  - Sub-nested bullet etc
+          - Bullet list item 2

 Block items however I cannot control where they go.
 The game places them in with the vanilla blocks in block mode (f2). **Most require you to use air mode.**